Petzl Volta Review

 Our Analysis and Test Results

-The Volta is Petzl's highest-end climbing rope, designed for use in the alpine as well as for high-end single-pitch climbing.
-It is available in lengths from as short as 30m, all the way up to 100m for those mega-sport pitches in Europe.
+The Volta is one of Petzl's high-end climbing ropes, designed for use in the alpine as well as for high-end single-pitch climbing.
+It is available in lengths from as short as 30m for mountaineering and all the way up to 100m for those mega-sport pitches.
 It comes in a single pattern weave with a pen-marked middle marker, which was fairly durable over a long trip.
-Like most skinny high-end ropes, we found that this one is excellent for alpine and multi-pitch climbing, but should not be used intensively for working on sport climbs.
-We used it side-by-side with competing ropes on a long trip to the alpine rock climbing paradise of the Bugaboos in British Columbia, and found that it withstood the abuse of the abrasive rock better than the rest, likely due to is whopping 42% sheath percentage.
-The dry treatment fared extremely well as we dragged it through melting wet snow on glaciers in the rain, and the super-soft handle found on all Petzl ropes is second to none.
+Like most skinny high-end ropes, we found that this one is excellent for alpine and multi-pitch climbing, but it probably shouldn't be used intensively for working on sport climbs.
+We used it side-by-side with competing ropes on a long trip to the alpine rock climbing paradise of the Bugaboos in British Columbia and found that it withstood the abuse of the abrasive rock better than the rest.
+This is likely due to its whopping 42% sheath percentage.
+The dry treatment fared extremely well as we dragged it through melting wet snow on glaciers in the rain, and the super-soft handle was appreciated by all our testers.
 In many ways, this rope performs very similar to the popular and well-loved Petzl Arial 9.5mm rope, except that it is a bit thinner and a few grams per meter lighter.
-If you enjoy the Arial as your everyday rope, we think you will also love the Volta to help you lighten the load on long pitches and long approaches.
+If you enjoy the Arial as your everyday rope, we think you will also love the Volta to help you lighten the load on long pitches or strenuous approaches.

 Performance Comparison